laradock/laradock/README.md

 - Easy to customize any container, with simple edit to the `dockerfile`.
 - All Images extends from an official base Image.
 (Trusted base Images).
 - Pre-configured Nginx for Laravel.
-- Data container, to keep Data safe and accessible.
 - Easy to apply configurations inside containers.
 - Clean and well structured Dockerfiles (`dockerfile`).
 - Latest version of the Docker Compose file (`docker-compose`).